GandhiCloudLab/smart-guide/Docker/001-dockerizing-vue.js-application/readme.md

 1. Use `NGINX as FROM Image` and copy the app code into the appropriate folder.

-The new Dockerfile looks like this.
+The right Dockerfile looks like this.

 ```
 # Dockerfile